aimat-lab/gcnn_keras/training/results/README.md

 ## FreeSolvDataset

 FreeSolv (MoleculeNet) consists of 642 compounds as smiles and their corresponding hydration free energy for small neutral molecules in water.
 We use a random 5-fold cross-validation. *Min.
-MAE/RMSE* denotes the smallest test MAE/RMSE observed for any epoch.
+MAE/RMSE* denotes the smallest test MAE/RMSE observed for any epoch during training.

 | model               | kgcnn   |   epochs | MAE [log mol/L]        | RMSE [log mol/L]       | *Min.
 MAE*             | *Min.
 RMSE*            |
 |:--------------------|:--------|---------:|:-----------------------|:-----------------------|:-----------------------|:-----------------------|